Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 ***
 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***
+One of the main tasks of HR is to forecast the number of available of workers in the furuew so that 3Dlife is able to make better hiring decisions.
+For this prediction we have used matrix multiplication.M is a square matrix of order 3 x 3.
+In m11=5 we have the number of managers who remain in the same occupation after one year, m22=10 indicates the number of engineers who remain in the same occupation after one year and m33 = 45 the number of operators who have remained in the same position after one year time.
+In this same M matrix, for instance we have m31 = 5 the number of managers that moved to operators.

+D represents a diagonal matrix 3 x 3 with the number of workers in a similar company last year; b is a column vector of three rows, it indicates the number of workers at the present moment.
+As the company has just developped we are just  we are 4 managers .
-We There are expected to be 1 managers, 1 engineers and 0 operators in the future ( a year from now).
+There are expected to be 1 managers, 0 engineers and 1 operators in the future (a year from now).
 Taking into account that for the computations we are 4 managers and for the final results we have taken the integer numbers.

 ## Task 4
 * Objective: forecast your firm's need for workers and anticipate mismatches using Python (click the black button at the top of the README.md file)
 ***